Greener Closet

 7/10

-Happy Earth uses 100% recycled content in its product packaging and has set targets to eliminate single-use plastics by Q4 2025.
-While these initiatives are promising, the absence of take-back or repair programs indicates room for improvement in waste reduction strategies.
+Happy Earth uses 100% recycled content in its product packaging and has set targets to eliminate single-use plastic by Q4 2025.
+However, the brand does not currently offer clothing take-back, repair, or resale programs, indicating room for improvement in waste reduction initiatives.

 Circularity and Product Longevity